paulliwali/basketball-stats/README.md

 ## (planned) Neural network for a player's basic stats (Ppg, rpg, apg) based on team stats

-## (planne) Neural network to predict whether a college player will be a success or bust
+## (planned) Neural network to predict whether a college player will be a success or bust

 #### Defining a success or bust
-* Limit the player pool to round 1
+- Limit the player pool to round 1
-* A success is starter level player for non-lottery first round picks OR all-NBA level player for lottery picks
+- A success is starter level player for non-lottery first round picks OR all-NBA level player for lottery picks
-* Inputs for college players include:
+- Inputs for college players include:
-    * basic physical stats
+    - basic physical stats
-    * basic basketball related stats
+    - basic basketball related stats
-    * advanced offensive stats
+    - advanced offensive stats
-    * advanced defensive stats
+    - advanced defensive stats
-    * type of coaching/system
+    - type of coaching/system
-    * type of conference
+    - type of conference
-* Output for players:
+- Output for players:
-    * 0 for fail
+    - 0 for fail
-    * 1 for success
+    - 1 for success
-* Assumptions:
+- Assumptions:
-    * Eras/decades will influence the weights on the different inputs, so use some years of the same era as test to predict other years of the same era
+    - Eras/decades will influence the weights on the different inputs, so use some years of the same era as test to predict other years of the same era
-    * There might not be enough test data if the eras/decades are separated into cohorts
+    - There might not be enough test data if the eras/decades are separated into cohorts
-* Input data format:
+- Input data format:

 |player_name|isSucessful|physical-stats|basic-stats|advanced-oStats|advanced-dStats|conference|
 |=============================================================================================|
 |Player A   |True       |###, ###, ### |###, ###, #|#, ###, ###, # |###, ###, ###  |100000000 |

+- [] Gather csv file with 1st round playeer's college data for 2005 to 2015
+- [] Create a rough NN with this
+- [] Test the hypothesis